partiql/partiql-beamline/partiql-beamline-book/src/introduction.md

 7. **Command Line Interface** — Become proficient with all CLI commands and options
 10. **Examples and Tutorials** — Hands-on tutorials with real-world scenarios

-## What is PartiQL Beamline?
+## What is Beamline?

-PartiQL Beamline is a tool for **fast data generation**.
+Beamline is a tool for **fast data generation**.
 It generates **reproducible pseudo-random data** using a **stochastic approach** and **statistical distributions**, meaning you can create realistic datasets that follow specific mathematical patterns.
-This makes the data both random enough to be useful for testing and AI/ML model training, while remaining deterministic enough to be reproducible for debugging and validation.
+This makes the data both random enough to be useful for  AI/ML model training, simulation, and testing purposing, while remaining deterministic enough to be reproducible for debugging and validation.

 The tool's ability to generate data based on statistical distributions makes it particularly valuable for AI model training scenarios where you need synthetic data that resembles specific population distributions or statistical characteristics.